ludwig-ai/ludwig-docs/docs/configuration/trainer.md

 The length of the training process is configured by:

+=== "ECD"
-* `epochs` (default: 100): One epoch is one pass through the entire dataset.
+    - `epochs` (default: 100): One epoch is one pass through the entire dataset.
 By default, `epochs` is 100 which means that the training process will run for a maximum of 100 epochs before terminating.
-* `train_steps` (default: `None`): The maximum number of steps to train for, using one mini-batch per step.
+    - `train_steps` (default: `None`): The maximum number of steps to train for, using one mini-batch per step.
 By default this is unset, and `epochs` will be used to determine training length.

     !!! tip

         In general, it's a good idea to set up a long training runway, relying on early stopping criteria (`early_stop`) to stop training when there hasn't been any improvement for a long time.

+=== "GBM"
+    - `num_boost_round` (default: 100): The number of boosting iterations.
+By default, `num_boost_round` is 100 which means that the training process will run for a maximum of 100 boosting iterations before terminating.

 # Configuring checkpoint and evaluation frequency

+=== "ECD"
 Evaluation is run every time the model is checkpointed.

 By default, checkpoint-evaluation will occur once every epoch.